131/docker-dspp/README.md

 ```

 # Motivation
-Complex docker stack will be composed out of dozen/hunders of microservices, volumes, and config.
+Complex docker stack will be composed out of dozen/hundreds of microservices, volumes, and config.
-Wrapping all of them in a single compose file is tedious, and lack flexibility.
+Wrapping all of them in a single compose file is tedious, and lacks flexibility.

-dspp allow you to split your compose file, define YAML macros/anchor, use services as metadata references, inline configuration contents, use directories as provided.
+dspp allows you to split your compose file, define YAML macros/anchor, use services as metadata references, inline configuration contents, use directories as provided.

 # Features